 Providing a full set of this equipment for each member to work remotely is obviously not feasible, both in terms of costs and available space in an employee’s home.
 However, you can outsource printing, envelope stuffing and postage to an external company.

 Employees then only need to generate documents as and when they are to be sent before passing them on to the fulfilment company.
-This gives them more time to focus on other important aspects of the customer experience, such as following up with enquiries, checking that comms have been received in a timely manner, managing team members and tracking KPIs.
+This gives them more time to focus on other important aspects of the customer experience, such as following up on enquiries, ensuring that communications have been received in a timely manner, managing team members, and tracking KPIs.

 Some of the benefits include: